-A bundled version of the “A Snapshot of Good Friday” script series.
+A bundled version of the “A Snapshot from Good Friday” script series.
 Includes 6 scripts, featuring the perspectives of Peter, John, Mary the Mother of Jesus, the Mother of the Good Criminal, the Daughter of Jarius, and the Centurion

 Peter wrestles with his betrayal of Jesus.
 He knows that Jesus will forgive him, but can he forgive himself?